BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 4. object
 5. assertion

 The examples above are printed in "envelope notation," which is designed to make the semantic content of envelopes human-readable, but it doesn't show the actual digests associated with each of the positions.
-To see the structure more completely, we can use print out every element of the envelope tree:
+To see the structure more completely, we can display every element of the envelope in Tree Notation:

 ~~~
 0abac60a NODE